Fazendaaa/MAListBot/README.md

 ## Acknowledgments

 Huge thanks to [Windsdon](https://github.com/Windsdon) and the incredible MAL API that he made it.
 All the support that [Lubien](https://github.com/lubien) gave in Github and talking to me at Telegram, helped me solved a lot of trouble that I was having.
 And the folks behind Telegraf for an awsome and well documented API.
 Without these kinda of people and their works it would be harder to make this bot.

+## Next Updates

+* Add a watchlist button: this will allow the user to save the anime reference.